ivx/ink/README.md

 # this will add Ink as the only backend for Logger
 config :logger,
   backends: [Ink]

+# at least configure a name for your app
+config :logger, Ink,
+  name: "your app"
 ```

 For more information on how to use `Ink`, take a look